-A Reader’s Notebook is a fantastic tool for teachers to help students meaningfully engage with their reading, according to literacy experts Sharon and Phil Callen.
+A Reader’s Notebook is a fantastic tool for teachers to help students meaningfully engage with their reading, according to literacy expert Sharon Callen.

-On episode 15 of The Teacher’s Tool Kit for Literacy, Sharon and Phil explained that the Reader’s Notebook enables students to ‘hold on to their thinking’ and record their development as a reader.
+On episode 15 of The Teacher’s Tool Kit for Literacy, Sharon explained that the Reader’s Notebook enables students to ‘hold on to their thinking’ and record their development as a reader.

 “To define a Reader’s Notebook, we would say it’s a book in which students are going to be drawing, writing, detailing, describing, exploring, organising, pondering, problem-solving, recording and sharing their thinking in response to texts,” Sharon said.